 Interestingly, the separation between the red lines in 1b is about double that of 1a, while the separation in 2 is about triple of 1a.
 Assuming a constant lateral rate of spread of the trail and that photo 2 was indeed taken at 45 seconds, this would suggest that photos 1a and 1b were more likely taken at about 15 seconds and 30 seconds after the disappearance of the fireball.

-By photo 2, the distance between the red marked extremes is already about one sixth of the distance between points A & B. In the JRASC article trajectory, A & B are separated by about 4.5 miles.
+By photo 2, the distance between the red marked extremes is already about one sixth of the distance between points A & B. In the JRASC article trajectory, A & B are separated by about 7.4 miles in 3D space. (see calculation below).
 Thus, even in the JRASC article, the trail has departed from straightness by 1/6 x 4.5 = 0.75 miles in 45 seconds, or at a rate of about 1 mile a minute or 60 miles an hour.

 If the trajectory is instead slanted steeply away from the camera, as the analysis above suggests, then the distance between A & B would be much greater and the relative dispersal of the trail proportionately faster.
 E.g., at a trajectory azimuth of 130°, the distance between A & B is more like 9 miles, or double that of the JRASC value, and the high altitude winds would be dispersing the trail at about 120 miles an hour.